MrBesterTester/tensor-logic/README.md

 </div>

 An interactive educational demo of **Pedro Domingos' Tensor Logic** — a programming paradigm that unifies neural and symbolic AI at a fundamental level.
+You can try my demo [here](https://tensor-logic.samkirk.com).

 Based on the paper: [Tensor Logic: The Language of AI](https://arxiv.org/abs/2510.12269) by Prof. Emeritus Pedro Domingos (University of Washington)